TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.6.md

 ---

-In all thy ways acknowledge him, And he will direct thy paths.
+In all your ways acknowledge him, and he will make your paths straight.